SeisComP/seiscomp/doc/base/glossary.rst

       by :ref:`scolv`.

    magnitude, local (ML)
       Magnitude scale introduced by Richter in the early 1930s (Richter, 1935) to have a common scale for the strength of earthquakes.
 The basic observation is the systematic decay of the logarithm of the maximum amplitudes with increasing distance for different earthquakes described by:

       .. math::

          ML = \log A_{max} - \log A_0

       with A\ :sub:`0` as amplitude of a reference event.
 For the reference event ML = 0 the formula can be rewritten to

       .. math::

          ML = \log A_{max} - 2.48 + 2.76 \log \Delta

       with Δ being the distance of the station to the earthquake location.
-ML is a magnitude scale for recordings of earthquakes smaller than ML 7 at regional stations.
-It is usually a measure of the regional-distance S-wave on horizontal component records.
+ML is a magnitude scale for
+      recordings of earthquakes smaller than ML 7 at regional stations.
+It is usually a measure of the
+      regional-distance S-wave on horizontal component records.
-      The original formula is only valid for records from a Wood-Anderson torsion seismometer with a natural period of 0.8 s and shallow earthquakes in California.
+      The original formula is only valid for records from a Wood-Anderson torsion seismometer with a natural period of
+      0.8 s and shallow earthquakes in California.
 Therefore calibration functions for other regions and wider depth ranges are necessary.
-A Wood-Anderson seismometer has to be simulated.
-For amplitudes measurements on the vertical component records additional correction factors has to be applied.
-ML saturates at magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than the bandpass of 0.1 s and 3 s for the magnitude calculation.
+      A Wood-Anderson seismometer is simulated.

+      For amplitudes measured on the vertical component records, additional correction factors have to be applied.
+ML saturates at magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than
+      the bandpass of 0.1 s and 3 s for the magnitude calculation.

       In |scname| a modified local magnitude